LovetheFrogs/PyCircTools/README.md

 The constructor of the AND gate has the following format: <br>

 <p align="center"><b>And(int <i>inputNumber</i>)</b></p>
-Wich takes the inputNumber parameter, an integer set to two by default wich can be changed to have more inputs to the gate.
+Which takes the inputNumber parameter, an integer set to two by default which can be changed to have more inputs to the gate.
 The Input will be initialized to a list of False values, containing as many values as inputs specified, Output will be calculated by the and gate <a href="#and-calculate-output">calculate output method</a> and numOfInputs will take the same value as the parameter inputNumber.

 <a name="and-methods"></a>
 #### Methods